calebhearth/fx/README.md

 ## What about materialized views?

 Materialized views are essentially SQL queries whose results can be cached to a table, indexed, and periodically refreshed when desired.
-Does Scenic support those?
+Does f(x) support those?
 Of course!

 The `scenic:view` and `scenic:model` generators accept a `--materialized`